MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2016.md

 ## Upgrade to System Center 2016 - VMM

-The following sections summarize the steps for upgrading to System Center 2016 - Virtual Machine Manager (VMM).
+The following sections summarize the steps for upgrading to VMM 2016.
 It includes prerequisites, upgrade steps, and tasks you should complete after the upgrade finishes.

 ## Requirements and limitations